reymon359/book-sentences/README.md

 **Then why you added the Spanish translations?**

 There are [a ton of researches and articles](https://www.google.com/search?q=Writing+by+hand+to+retain+information&oq=Writing+by+hand+to+retain+information) that show that writing by hand improves your memory and helps to retain information.
-Thus, I believe I will remember the translations more effectively.
+I believe I will remember the translations more effectively by doing so.